 The M4 D-Type is one of TaylorMade’s most simple and un-fussy drivers.
 An ultra-thin face and crown save weight which is repositioned towards the back and bottom of the club.
 This helps increase launch angle while adding distance.

-For golfers who suffer from a more profound slice, the M4 D-Type is a driver to take a closer look at.
+For golfers who suffer from a more profound slice, the M4 D-Type is a worthy driver.
 At an MSRP of around $450, it’s slightly more expensive than the King F8.
-You can pick up the M4 D-Type here.

 If you liked this write up be sure to check out other equipment reviews from Howard’s Golf!